 Marketing automation platforms are equipped with features for enabling vendors to remain directly engaged with their leads throughout their journey.
-One of the most valuable features is the ability to interact in real time and with personalized messaging with potential customers.
-This capability allows vendors to generate personal, timely, and relevant marketing material geared toward different segments of their customers.
+One of the most valuable features is the ability to interact in real-time and personalized messaging with potential customers.
+Thisallows vendors to generate personal, timely, and relevant marketing material geared toward different segments of their customers.
 Therefore, vendors are able to leverage their brand’s message by:

 - Connecting to their audience on a personal level

 - Use different media-platforms to expose leads to their brand

 By studying the marketing campaign results, vendors can not only discover which campaigns were the most effective but can also see which partners were most active in each campaign.
 Additionally, utilizing the analytics from social media posts in a marketing campaign provides vendors and their partners with necessary information on which platforms their end consumers are using the most.
 Subsequently, marketers can allocate more funds to run campaigns on a social media platform where most of their consumers can be found.